Distributionally Robust Adaptive Beamforming: Introduction

-Conceptually, robustness against uncertainties means that the performance of a beamformer is insensitive to reasonably small uncertainties, for instance, a small mismatch between the assumed steering vector and the actual steering vector or a small difference between the estimated snapshot covariance and the true snapshot covariance.
-In literature, although the notion of \quotemark{robust beamforming} is widely used, the quantification and formalization have never been studied.
+Although various challenges in robust adaptive beamforming have been attacked, the following issues remain unsolved. \begin{enumerate}[\text{I}1)] \item In the literature, although the notion of \quotemark{robust beamforming} is widely used, the quantification and formalization have never been studied.
 The only effort in this direction is found in, e.g., \cite{cox1987robust,rubsamen2011robust}, where the authors propose to use the white-noise gain \cite{cox1987robust} or the (normalized) squared magnitude \cite{rubsamen2011robust} as a quantitative measure of the robustness of a beamformer.
-On the other hand, although numerous minimax-optimization-based approaches claim the robustness of their resultant beamformers, the rigorous relation between the beamformer's robustness and minimax optimization remains unclear.
-Therefore, a comprehensive study of the conceptual framework, theoretical analysis, and algorithmic design for robust beamforming has to be conducted.
+However, this robustness formalism does not apply to the uncertainties in the snapshot and IPN covariances.
+On the other hand, although numerous minimax-optimization-based approaches claim the robustness of their resultant beamformers \cite[Eq.~(46)]{shahbazpanahi2003robust}, \cite[Eq.~(10)]{huang2023robust}, the rigorous relation between the beamformer's robustness and minimax optimization remains unclear.
+Therefore, a comprehensive study of the conceptual system, theoretical analysis, and algorithmic design for robust beamforming, \textit{specifically against uncertainties in snapshot and IPN covariances}, has to be conducted.

-In addition, it is well understood that when diagonal loading, or more generic robust beamforming, is used for DoA estimation, the resolution must worsen.
-This is because, to ensure the worst-case feasibility of SoI power amplification, the diagonal loading and robust beamforming techniques widen the Capon beam in the looking direction.
-Therefore, there is a technical gap between achieving robustness and pursuing resolution in beamforming for DoA estimation, which needs to be narrowed.
+\item Regarding robustness against uncertainties in snapshot covariances, the relations between Methods 2a) and 2b) are unclear.
+To clarify further, in the existing literature, researchers tacitly employ the eigenvalue thresholding method, the diagonal loading method, or the prior-knowledge embedding method, and then focus on tuning the involved parameters using different empirical or algorithmic criteria \cite{carlson1988covariance,mestre2005finite,stoica2008using,zhang2016robust,de2018loading}.
+However, the rationale behind these choices has not been systematically elaborated.
+A specific question is as follows: In addition to diagonal loading \cite{shahbazpanahi2003robust}, can eigenvalue thresholding \cite{harmanci2000relationships} and prior-knowledge embedding \cite{stoica2008using} also be shown to optimize the worst-case performance?
+This issue remains valid for both the MPDR beamformer that relies on the snapshot covariance and the MVDR beamformer that relies on the IPN covariance.

+\item In the robustness framework based on IPN covariance reconstruction, i.e., Methods 3a) and 3b), the estimation error of IPN is also unavoidable.
+Hence, it is natural to ask: Can the robustness of this framework be further improved using the robustness strategies in Methods 2a) and 2b)?
+This question has not been answered in the literature.